Texas: A Whole Nother Country

 Texas was an independent republic for a couple of years.
-After the Texians gained their independence from Mexico, they established their own English-speaking republic north of the Rio Grande.
+After the Texians (as they were then called) gained their independence from Mexico, they established their own English-speaking republic north of the Rio Grande.
 Unfortunately, the War of Independence from Mexico left the new republic’s economy in shambles, so they joined the United States in exchange for their debt.
 Many people here in Texas think that this is the only state that was independent.
 That’s not true.
 Vermont and Hawaii with both independent for years, and California was independent for about a week.

 Texas Flies Its Flag High